 Travelling in England by rail, Stuart Forster heads to Nottinghamshire and explores things to do and see in Newark-upon-Trent.

 A discounted rail fare offer proves the tipping point for change, encouraging me to take a day trip to Newark, a history-rich town whose heart is a vast, cobbled Market Square.
-The medieval spire of the Church of St Mary Magdalene peeks above the pastel fronted buildings abutting the square.
+The medieval spire of the Church of St Mary Magdalene peeks above the pastel-fronted buildings abutting the square.
 The church’s interiors were restored during Victorian times by Sir George Gilbert Scott, the prolific Gothic revivalist architect who designed the Midland Grand Hotel (today the chic St Pancras Renaissance London Hotel).

 A photogenic town centre

-The most striking facade on the photogenic square is the town hall, an elegant, honey-coloured Georgian building, which I enter to view the restored assembly rooms and to take a look at the civic museum and art gallery.
+The most striking facade of the photogenic square is the town hall, an elegant, honey-coloured Georgian building, which I enter to view the restored assembly rooms and to take a look at the civic museum and art gallery.
 Town charters, mayoral robes plus roughly pressed, diamond-shaped coins known as siege pieces, dating from the Civil War in the 1640s, count among the exhibits.

-Newark was a Royalist stronghold during the Civil War and besieged three times between 1642 and 1646.
+Newark was a Royalist stronghold during the Civil War and was besieged three times between 1642 and 1646.
 Newark Castle, whose shell overlooks the River Trent, was torn apart by Parliamentarian troops in 1646.

 I wander past a number of timber-framed buildings, including the Governor’s House, which may well be the most eye-catching of all the many Greggs cafés and snack shops in the country.
 I also spot a handful of antique shops as I mooch around the compact town centre.